jtablesaw/tablesaw/docs/gettingstarted.md

 We've covered a lot of ground.
 To learn more, please take a look at the [User Guide](https://jtablesaw.github.io/tablesaw/userguide/toc) or API documentation ([Java Docs](https://jtablesaw.github.io/tablesaw/apidocs/index)).

 [^1]: The method shown does not actually "produce" any output For that you would call *System.out.println()*.
 For brevity, this "faux" output will be shown indented by one tab beneath the code that produced it.
+[^2]: Note that containsString(String subString) is different from contains().
+The first method looks at each string in the column to see if it conains the substring.
+The second method looks at every row in the column and returns true if any matches the entire string.
+In other words, contains is like contains as defined on List<String>. , etc.